JohnAustinDev/xulsword/ReadMe.md

 **Important**: Each time you open a shell to build xulsword, environment variables must first be set by running `source ./setenv`.

 1. Install nvm on Linux, Windows or Mac.
+On Windows https://github.com/coreybutler/nvm-windows is recommended.
-2. Use nvm to select Node version 18.12.1
+2. Use nvm to select Node version 18.12.1.
+On Windows, select the x86 architecture with: `nvm install 18.12.1 32` followed by `nvm use 18.12.1 32` to select it.
+Install yarn globally with: `nvm -i global yarn`.
+On Windows, administrator priviledge is required for these steps (subsequent steps do not require admin priviledge).
 3. Run `source ./setenv` to set environment variables.
+On Windows, the Git Bash shell that comes with https://gitforwindows.org/ can be used to run this, and all subsequent command line steps.
-4. Build the native libxulsword C++ addon for your system:
+4. Build the native libxulsword C++ dynamic library for your system (this step only needs to be done once and won't be needed again until the rare occasion that xulsword/Cpp C++ source changes):

-  * Download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in `xulsword/archive` directory (boost doesn't support scripted downloads).
+- Download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in `xulsword/archive` directory (boost doesn't support scripted downloads).
-  * Install VirtualBox and Vagrant, and run `vagrant up`.
+- Install VirtualBox and Vagrant, and run `vagrant up`.
 Native libraries for each system will eventually appear in the Cpp/lib directories.
-  * Install the shared library for your particular operating system by running `yarn installLXS`.
+- Install the shared library for your particular operating system by running `yarn install-libxulsword`.
+The apporpriate binaries will be installed to `build/app/node_modules/libxulsword/build/Release`.

 5. Run `yarn` to install Node.js dependencies.
 6. Start xulsword with `yarn start`.

-**NOTE:** When the libxulsword interface changes, the Node.js libxulsword addon will need to be recompiled for each operating system, and the addon committed to git.
+**NOTE:** In the very rare occasion that the libxulsword interface changes, the Node.js libxulsword.node addon will need to be recompiled on each operating system, and the addon committed to git.
 See libxulsword ReadMe.

 ---